brprod8/SoundBoard/README.md

 Click the loop button to loop the track.
 Click it again to unloop.
 Click the stop button to stop the currently playing track.

-Sure, here's a sample README file for the Space Soundboard project:

 Space Soundboard
 Space Soundboard is a simple web application that allows you to play space-themed sound effects and music.
 It features three tracks that you can play, a volume slider, mute button, loop button, and stop button.